MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch2.md

 > Note: The downloaded package is in your local folder where you have saved the file.
 The image above does not portray where you will find the package.

 4. Create a new scene.
-Tthis can be done by clicking File, and selecting New Scene").
+This can be done by clicking File, and selecting New Scene").
 Save the scene as HLSharedProjectMain.

 > Note: you may receive a pop-up that looks similar to the image below.
 For now, click No.
 >